Bitwise operation

 In computer programming, a bitwise operation operates on a bit string, a bit array or a binary numeral (considered as a bit string) at the level of its individual bits.
 It is a fast and simple action, basic to the higher-level arithmetic operations and directly supported by the processor.
-Most bitwise operations are presented as two-operand instructions where the result replaces one of the input operands.
+Most architectures provide only a few high value bitwise operations, presented as two-operand instructions where the result replaces one of the input operands.

 On simple low-cost processors, typically, bitwise operations are substantially faster than division, several times faster than multiplication, and sometimes significantly faster than addition.
 While modern processors usually perform addition and multiplication just as fast as bitwise operations due to their longer instruction pipelines and other architectural design choices, bitwise operations do commonly use less power because of the reduced use of resources.

 Bitwise operators

 In the explanations below, any indication of a bit's position is counted from the right (least significant) side, advancing left.
 For example, the binary value 0001 (decimal 1) has zeroes at every position but the first (i.e., the rightmost) one.